bzsolesz/photo-organizer/README.md

 # photo-organizer
-Photo organizer to assign photos to children and copy them into their target directories
+The Photo Organizer assigns photos to children and copy them into their target directories.